The 3 books that helped me and my business

 What are the books that shifted your mindset when working on your business or were just starting out?
 What kind of books do you wish existed?
 Don't be shy!
 Leave them in the comments below so others can learn from them too.
 I’ll add any resources that I think may help.

-Twitter and Instagram, or sign up for my newsletter exploring the intersection of travel, design, and the entrepreneurial spirit.
+You can also find me online @pretavoyager on Twitter and Instagram, or sign up for my newsletter exploring the intersection of travel, design, and the entrepreneurial spirit.
 I’m full of more resources!
 If you’re looking for something in particular, consider hopping on a 1-hour call with me.